 Karen Marquis Derby teaches AP and IB English literature and has been teaching for more than 20 years.
 Karen lives in Charlotte, North Carolina, with her husband and daughter.
 This is her first foray in the blogging world.

 Laura Dickerman taught high school English for many years; has a couple of masters degrees in Fiction and English; and has lived in New Haven, New York City, Brussels, and currently Atlanta.
 She is bossy in two book clubs, opinionated about even things she knows very little about, believes you can put down a bad book, and passionately supports re-reading Middlemarch every five years.

 Currie Engel is an English major at Princeton University.
 An avid logophile, she enjoys taking classes in Princeton’s Creative Writing department, discussing feminist themes in literature and the arts with her friends, and reading everything from Chaucer to Toni Morrison.
 She hopes to pursue a career in the literary industry, but for now, is just dreaming about writing a bestselling novel.

-Bookclique is brought to you by Jessica Flaxman, an English teacher, writer, and assistant head of school who lives outside of Boston with her husband and two daughters.
-She is author of the education and parenting blog, What I Learned Today in School and an editor of Klingbrief.
-Jessica’s students, teachers, and friends are part of this project in support of readers and reading.
+Bookclique is brought to you by Jessica Flaxman, an educator and writer who lives outside of Boston with her husband and two daughters.
+She is author of the blog What I Learned Today in School and is an editor of Klingbrief.
+Jessica’s students, teachers, and friends are part of this project in support of book culture, readers and reading.